compile9/qqb.kitchen/README.md

 ## Disclaimer

-This project is currently under active development and is part of my personal portfolio.
-It is intended to showcase my skills in fullstack development.
-Please note:
-- This project is not suitable for production use due to its experimental nature and ongoing development.
-- It is intended for demonstration purposes only.
-- Features are being actively added and refined.
+This project is part of my personal portfolio showcasing my ability to develop full stack applications and implement DevOps best practices for deployment and infrastructure management.
+While you're welcome to explore and learn from the code, please respect that it represents my intellectual effort and approach.
+Not intended for production use or direct replication for commercial purposes.
+Feel free to reach out if you have questions about my implementation!